radiatecode/laravel-permission-name-generator/README.md

 Available methods in **PermissionGenerator** trait

-- `permissionExcludeMethods()` : use to exculde a route from being generated as permission name.
+- `permissionsExclude(...$methods)` : use to exculde a route from being generated as permission name.
-- `permissionGroupTitle()`: Use to set permission group title
+- `permissionsTitle(string $title)`: Use to set permissions group title
-- `permissionAppendTo()`: Permissions append to another permission group
+- `permissionsAppendTo(string $key)`: Permissions append to another permission group

 **Example**
 ```php